guilhemmarchand/trackme/docs/userguide.rst

 *Note the usage of "::" rather than "=" which indicates to Splunk that we are explicitly looking at an indexed field rather a field potentially extracted at search time.*

-Indeed, it is clear enough that the default data source feature does not me with the answer I need for this use case:
+Indeed, the default data source feature does fill the requirements we need for this use case:

 .. image:: img/first_steps/img032.png
    :alt: img/first_steps/img032